unKNOWN-G/testing/README.md

 ### <a id="email-method">4.
 Methods  </a>
 - #### <a id="mails">send_mails</a>

-    This method Automatically send emails to the recipients.
+    This method Automatically sends emails to the recipients.
-    Mails can be sent to multiple recipients also individually by adding their names in the `emails` list.
+    Mails can be sent to **Multiple recipients** also individually by adding their names in the `emails` list.

     *Input Parameters:*